The Letter to the Hebrews:

 A reader in one of our study groups has several questions related to the Letter to the Hebrews 5:8–9, which reads: “Although he was a Son, he learned obedience through what he suffered; and being made perfect he became the source of eternal salvation to all who obey him.”

 A: Congratulations, your group is exactly on target.
 These two verses encompass all we really need to know about being Christian, and as such, it’s well worth spending some time meditating about what they mean.
 The key to following what the author of the Letter to the Hebrews is writing about in this passage lies in understanding that Jesus has both a divine and a human nature.
 In his divinity, Jesus is of course perfect and has been from the beginning.
 The first verses of the prologue to the Gospel According to John make that abundantly clear.
 The author of the Letter to the Hebrews isn’t attempting to make a case that Jesus was made and not begotten (the exact reverse of what we say in the Creed: “begotten not made”).
-Rather, he’s writing that as a result of suffering Jesus learned obedience, and this was in some way a process leading toperfection.
-You can learn more about the prologue to the Fourth Gospel in Lesson 1 In the Beginning in the Turning to God’s Word Catholic Bible study The Gospel According to John: An Encounter with Grace & Truth.
+Rather, he’s writing that as a result of suffering Jesus learned obedience, and this was in some way a process leading to perfection (understood as a process of completion for humanity).
+Learn more about the prologue to the Fourth Gospel in Lesson 1 In the Beginning Was the Word in the Turning to God’s Word Catholic Bible study The Gospel According to John: An Encounter with Grace & Truth.

 The author of the Letter to the Hebrews isn’t the only New Testament writer to point out that there was something imperfect about Jesus.
-The second chapter of the Gospel According to Luke recounts the story of Jesus’ parents finding him in the temple when he was a boy, and Luke writes that Jesus returns with his parents to Nazareth: “and was obedient to them.
+The second chapter of the Gospel According to Luke recounts the story of Jesus’ parents finding him in the Temple when he was a boy, and the Evangelist Luke writes that Jesus returns with his parents to Nazareth: “and was obedient to them.
 And Jesus increased in wisdom and in stature ….”
-In his Letter to the Colossians 1:24, Paul writes that in his flesh he is filling up what is lacking in Christ’s afflictions.
+In his Letter to the Colossians 1:24, Paul also writes about the imperfection of humanity when he writes that in his flesh he is filling up what’s lacking in Christ’s afflictions.

 read the Catechism—Jesus isn’t part God & part man

-Paragraph 464 in the Catechism of the Catholic Church addresses problems related to thinking about the Incarnation when God becomes human as well as divine:
+Paragraph 464 in the Catechism of the Catholic Church addresses problems related to thinking about the Incarnation in which God becomes human as well as divine:

 464 The unique and altogether singular event of the Incarnation of the Son of God does not mean that Jesus Christ is part God and part man, nor does it imply that he is the result of a confused mixture of the divine and the human.
 He became truly man while remaining truly God.
 Jesus Christ is true God and true man.
 During the first centuries, the Church had to defend and clarify this truth of faith against the heresies that falsified it.

-It is as a human that Jesus learns obedience through suffering.
-We as humans learn obedience the same way, although not through suffering that is identical to that undergone by Jesus.
+It’s as a human that Jesus learns obedience through suffering.
+All humans learn obedience that same way, although not through suffering that’s identical to the suffering undergone by Jesus.
 Once we’ve established that the author of the Letter to the Hebrews is referring to Jesus’ human nature, we can go on to look at what’s happening with Jesus being “made perfect.”
 The phrase doesn’t refer to Jesus’ being created in a perfect state, rather it refers to a process that his human nature undergoes as a result of his obedience.
 Jesus willingly submits his human nature to this process, which requires that he suffer.

 humanity is what needs perfecting